microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 | Application                            | OnlineMeetingRecording.Read.Chat, OnlineMeetingRecording.Read.All |

 > [!NOTE]
 > - The OnlineMeetingRecording.Read.Chat permission uses [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
+This permission is applicable only for scheduled private meetings, not for channel meetings.
 > - To subscribe to any recording available for a particular online meeting using only required [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent) permissions, use the `useResourceSpecificConsentBasedAuthorization=true` query parameter with your resource string.

 ### Example 1: Subscribe to recordings available for a particular online meeting using classic permissions